Timeline

 What are the review criteria?

-Reviewers will assess the suitability of the paper for the conference in relation to the field, originality, rigor, quality and alignment with the conference and/or panel themes.
+Reviewers will assess the suitability of the paper for the conference in relation to the field, originality, rigor, quality and alignment with the institute, conference and/or panel themes.

 General